Reflective Privacy Film

 How does Mirrored Film work?

 Mirror film works as a privacy or security feature by making one side of the glass appear mirrored and the other side “see-through”.
 To achieve this, the side that appears mirrored must be around 7x brighter than the side that appears clear.
 This is easy to achieve during the daytime with external windows but not so easy at night when it’s dark outside and lights are on inside.
 With internal glazing such as vision panels and partitioning lighting must be manipulated to achieve one-way vision which can be notoriously difficult.
-For example, a security office where two way mirror window film allowed the occupants to view people outside would need to be kept very dimly lit while the outside must be brightly lit.
+For example, a security office where one way mirror window film allowed the occupants to view people outside would need to be kept very dimly lit while the outside must be brightly lit.

 For nighttime privacy, there is unfortunately no effective solution with window film so it is advisable to close curtains or blinds for complete peace of mind when using mirror window tint home.